Vinilificio/Vinilificio.github.io/_pages/single-copy.md

 ### Order your vinyl

-* Create your vinyl in 3 easy step with [Vinilificio App](https://demo.vinilificio.chialab.io/)
+* Create your vinyl in 3 easy steps with [Vinilificio App](https://demo.vinilificio.chialab.io/)

 or